 Hand-crafted in High Point, NC.
 We specialize in Furniture for Small Spaces.
 Our solid oak frame American sofas, sleepers, sectionals, recliners fit thru narrow doors & stairways where no other furniture can go.
 Ships nationwide.

-Cymax is an online furniture company that was founded in 2004.
-The company specializes in furniture for the home, and they have products available for bedrooms, offices, outdoor spaces, living rooms, kitchens, bathrooms, and more.
+Cymax Stores USA is an online furniture company founded in 2004.
+The company specializes in home furnishings including products available for bedrooms, offices, outdoor spaces, living rooms, kitchens, bathrooms, and more.

 La-Z-Boy Furniture Galleries was launched in 1928, and they first became famous for introducing the recliner.
 Today, the company sells chairs, sofas, sectionals, love seats, ottomans, tables and sleepers, in addition to recliners.